THE VOICES OF THE WELLS

 Image: ‘Truth Coming Out of Her Well to Shame Mankind’, by Jean Leon Gerome

-And so this journey which I describe in If Women Rose Rooted – where I call it the ‘Eco-Heroine’s Journey’ – is finally ready to be turned into a new course.
+And so this journey which I describe in If Women Rose Rooted – the ‘Eco-Heroine’s Journey’ – has been transformed into a new course.
 In this course, we’ll explore old Irish, Welsh and other European stories about the Grail, and ask ourselves what the Grail quest means for women in these ever-more challenging times.
 Throughout the last century, writers and therapists with a Jungian background but little knowledge of the original texts and their origins, have framed the Grail quest as a purely inner journey: a journey to individual wholeness; a journey to individual spiritual gnosis.
 I profoundly disagree.
 Rather, it is a journey to restore the Wasteland which we have created – not just the inner Wasteland, but the outer: the Wasteland which is the world all around us.
 Physically, socially, culturally.
-The two, of course, are interconnected, and those interconnections will be the basis of our journey through the year.
+The two, of course, are interconnected, and those interconnections will be the basis of our journey through the course.
 It’s a journey that will take us into the creative, generative heart of the Otherworld — the mundus imaginalis of Celtic tradition.

 The world is changing.
 The old stories that western civilisation has been living by for the past few centuries – stories of limitless growth, of the pursuit of progress as the primary purpose of life, of human separation from and domination over ‘nature’ – are crumbling.
 These are the stories of the patriarchy.
 I strongly believe that the stories which we need to replace the destructive stories of the patriarchy should – and will – be born from the wellspring of wisdom which belongs to women.